 We need our own sailing barge designed to meet the needs of the Project.
 The new vessel is comprised of a steel hull and deck and will have all the traditional rigging and decking of a sea-going Thames barge, with basic facilities below.
 With our own barge so many more youngsters will have the opportunity for their own personal reassessment and development.
 A new range of courses will offer them the option to embark on a maritime career.

-The project budget is £700,000 of which we have raised over £600,000.
+The project budget to build and commission Blue Mermaid is £700,000 of which we have raised over £650,000, although we will continue to raise funds towards future maintenance too.
 The hull and deck were built by Polruan based boatyard C Toms and Son, a long established builder of steel vessels.
-She was launched on 29th May 2016 before being towed to Maldon for rigging and fitting out, which is currently in hand.
-She is expected to be sailing later in 2018.
+She was launched on 29th May 2016 before being towed to Maldon for rigging and fitting out, which is in hand.
+Nearing completion, she will be sailing in 2019.

 As well as our existing portfolio of programmes our new barge will enable us to offer extended residential programmes through our Youth Sailing Scheme, engaging trainees with the genuine vocational objective of carrying cargo.
 In addition to defraying costs it will demonstrate purpose over that of sailing for its own sake, as admirably described here by Tom Cunliffe.

 Blue Mermaid will also give us the opportunity to deliver our new Seamanship Scholarship, a unique range of programmes for young people offering a training progression path to their chosen maritime career.
 Clients can join a scheme at any point subject to their level of ability.
 The schemes are under constant development and, for example, will include cargo handling under sail in the lower Thames estuary.